UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 #### What were some of the challenges you encountered during the process?

 The initial list of what to teach and where to start was tricky to write.
-For example, I tried to google: “What does a front-end developer have to know", but I didn't really find anything in details.
+For example, I tried to google: *“What does a front-end developer have to know"*, but I didn't really find anything in details.

 Maybe sometimes it would have been easier to explain things in person, but thanks to screen sharing and Skype calls, there was not that much of a difference.